dcorre/gmadet/docs/machine_learning.rst

 Simulate point-like sources in your images
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Whithin a terminal, go to the gmadet/gmadet/cnn/ folder and type:

 .. code-block:: console

-   gmadet-sim --path_data data/ --telescope your-telescope-alias --Ntrans 100 --magrange 14 23 --ZP 30
+   gmadet-sim data/ --telescope your-telescope-alias --ntrans 100 --magrange 14 23 --ZP 30

 Replace: